 - Graduates of SMCM will develop skills and knowledge to facilitate an informed and professional transition into multiple contexts beyond the college classroom.

 Bachelor of Arts/Bachelor of Science

-The College awards the bachelor of arts/bachelor of science degree upon successful completion of all requirements, including the Core Curriculum program and one or more of the designated majors.
-The Core Curriculum program offers the student a broad understanding of several fields of knowledge.
+The College awards the bachelor of arts/bachelor of science degree upon successful completion of all requirements, including the LEAD Curriculum program and one or more of the designated majors.
+The LEAD Curriculum program offers the student a broad understanding of several fields of knowledge.
 The major provides the opportunity to pursue one field in depth.
 Students who complete the requirements for more than one major, as determined by the appropriate academic departments, will have that fact recorded on their permanent records.

 A liberal arts education equips the student for employment in a wide variety of spheres.
 For example, many St. Mary’s graduates enjoy successful careers in business, the government, the arts, education and the sciences.
 Many students plan for graduate study in academic fields or for training in such professions as law and medicine.

 Public Policy Studies